swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

 - Make sure the network is working <em>before</em> starting this lesson.
 - Give learners a ten-minute overview of what version control does for them before diving into the watch-and-do practicals.
-  Most of them will have tried to co-author papers by emailing files back and forth, or will have biked into the office only to realize that the USB key with last night's work is still on the kitchen table.
+  Most of them will have tried to co-author papers by emailing files back and forth (or in most recently years using any cloud storage with file synchronization, e.g. Dropbox, Google Drive, ...), or will have biked into the office only to realize that the USB key with last night's work is still on the kitchen table.